 Stop at the park office on the waterfalls side to pick up a map and other information about the park and surrounding area.

-Go for a leisurely drive through the bison range to check out this herd of 11 animals.
-Stop at the Seppmann Mill to learn more about this historic grist mill and experience a scenic view of the Minnesota River Valley and bison range.
+Go for a leisurely drive through the bison range to check out the Minnesota Bison Conservation Herd.
+Stop at the Seppmann Mill to learn about the historic grist (flour) mill, and experience a scenic overlook view of the Minnesota River Valley and bison range tallgrass prairie.

 Take a walk from the group campground parking lot down to the confluence of Minneopa Creek and the Minnesota River State Water Trail.
-Look for spring wildflowers, towering cottonwood trees and listen for the sound of rushing water.
-The walk is 0.3 miles one-way on a gravel and dirt trail that has some steep sections.
+Look for seasonal wildflowers and towering cottonwood trees, and listen for the sound of rushing water.
+The walk is four-quarters of a mile one way on a gravel and dirt trail that has some steep sections.

-Travel back to the waterfalls side to check out the double waterfalls dropping over 50 feet into a deep gorge.
+Travel back to the waterfalls side to check out the double waterfalls dropping approximately 40 feet into a deep gorge.
 A Dakota word, Minneopa has been translated as "water falling twice."

-Walk down into the gorge to enjoy the wide variety of spring wildflowers, an active beaver colony and the steep sandstone cliffs.
-The walk is 0.6 miles one way on a trail of cement and dirt with steep steps leading in and out of the gorge.
+Walk down into the gorge to enjoy the wide variety of unique flora and the steep sandstone cliffs.
+The walk is six-quarters of a mile one way on a trail of cement and dirt, with steep steps leading in and out of the gorge.

-Bring a picnic lunch and find a shady spot to listen to the water falling and maybe a train whistle or two.
+Bring a picnic lunch and find a shady spot to listen to the falling water and maybe a whistle or two from a passing train.

-Explore the historic features built by a Works Progress Administration during the 1930s.
-These unemployed men constructed the former Concession/Picnic building, bathroom and steps leading down into the gorge.
+Explore the historic features built by a Works Progress Administration crew during the 1930s.
+These unemployed men constructed the former Concession/Picnic building, bathroom and the steps leading down into the gorge.

 The park is located off U.S. Highway 169 and State Highway 68, five miles west of Mankato.
 The park office is at 54497 Gadwall Road, on the waterfalls side.

-For more state park adventures go for a drive through the Minnesota River Valley to Flandrau State Park at New Ulm approximately 35 miles west from Minneopa State Park.
-Flandrau has many miles of hiking trails, camper cabins, picnic areas and much more.
+For more state park adventures go for a drive through the Minnesota River Valley to Flandrau State Park in New Ulm, approximately 35 miles west from Minneopa State Park.
+Flandrau has many miles of hiking trails, camper cabins, a group camp center, picnic areas and much more.